~ cat privacy_policy.md

 - "special category personal data"

-- means personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, health, sexual life, sexual orientation, biometric or genetic data.
+- means personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, health, sex life, sexual orientation, or biometric or genetic data.

 - "UK GDPR"